AthiraThulasi/JavaLearningJournal/45_Instance_Variables/README.md

  When an object is created in the heap, 3 things happen in order:

-      Step 1: The Student class is loaded into memory.
+      Step 1: The Student class is loaded into memory called Method Area.

+                 Method Area - Stores class-level information — not object data.
+                 Method Area is part of JVM memory from the start, but it’s empty until classes are loaded. class loading into the Method Area happens only the first time when we use that class in our program.
+Class loading is done by class loader

       Step 2: Instance variables for that object are created in heap and initialized with default values (e.g., int = 0, String = null).